zheshi123/Demeter/README.md

 # Demeter Team

-THIS PROJECT IS FOR IBM 2021 CALL FOR CODE GLOBAL CHALLENGE USE ONLY(Zero Hunger).
+THIS PROJECT IS FOR IBM 2021 CALL FOR CODE GLOBAL CHALLENGE USE ONLY(Zero Hunger Theme).

 Author:
 Xiaoyi Tao, Chuanyun Duan, Zhe Shi, Sibo Xie, Yao Fu